JuanSilva085/JuanSilva085/README.md

 <hr>

-## 💻 Technologies I currently study:
+## 💻 Technologies that I have already had contact with:

 <div style="display: inline_block">